cprima/dhl-rerouter-poc/README.md

 4. `config_test.yaml` is gitignored and should never be committed.
 5. Tests will load `config_test.yaml` for their configuration, and always read credentials from the environment.

+### Example mailbox config

+# Note: The canonical lookback field is `lookback_days`.
+For advanced users, a hidden `lookback_hours` field is supported as an undocumented easter egg (integer division by 24).
+The CLI argument is `--days` and overrides all mailboxes.

 1. Copy and fill in your credentials:
    ```bash